What comes with MUA membership?

 - E-mail briefings throughout the year, providing updates on important issues being debated within the Industry, and/or decisions being made by Government, the Regulator, Royal Mail and other key decision makers.

-- A news update service entitled MUA eNews circulated weekly (or more often in circumstances that demand it) providing links to media coverage on key issues facing the industry.
+- A news update service entitled MUA eNews published in the 'Members' Area' providing links to media coverage on key issues facing the industry.

-- An opportunity to attend scheduled MUA Inland Committee meetings (minimum six per year) at which key decision makers are invited to discuss salient issues.
-Over the past year these have included Moya Greene - CEO of Royal Mail, Tim Brown CEO of Postcomm, Chris Rousell - Competition Policy Director at Ofcom, as well as representatives from BIS, Royal Mail Retail, Royal Mail Wholesale and UK Mail.
+- An opportunity to attend scheduled MUA Inland Committee meetings (five/six per year) at which key decision makers are invited to discuss salient issues.
+These regularly include key figures in Royal Mail Group, Ofcom, and CWU, as well as representatives from BEIS, Royal Mail Retail, Royal Mail Wholesale, and other mail delivery organisations such as Whistl, DHL's UK Mail Group and TDG's Secured Mail.

 - Invitations to join MUA delegations meeting with the Regulator to discuss issues of concern and/or contentious consultations in more detail, and the opportunity to contribute to MUA's formal responses on behalf of business mailers.